DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 642: "Look, see?
 LOOK AT THOSE BEAUTIFUL ZEROES!" -DeviCat (20-May-19)
 * 643: "I have no idea what to do, except... art!" -DeviCat (26-May-19)
 * 644: "..." -DeviCat (26-May-19)
+* 645: "... because the hearts look kinda weird when they're shrunken down all tiny" -DeviCat (30-May-19)

 There may be quotes newer than these that have yet to be collected.